RocqJones/Headlinr/README.md

 - Introduce offline SQLDelight support.

 **Phase 3 – Discovery & Automation**
-- Rollout search functionality for specific news or topics.
+- Roll out search functionality for specific news or topics.
 - Introduce voice search as a bonus feature.
 - Automate publishing for both Android and iOS.